thoferon/mud/README.md

     mud project_name [version [basepath]] [-- custom_args]

 `version` and `basepath` overwrites their equivalent in the configuration.
 The custom arguments are simply passed to the script(s).
+For instance, you could type something like this:

+    mud website v1.0 /var/www -- --verbose

 # (Un)deploy scripts